e-lie/gitlab_ynh/README.md

 Gitlab is a git server similar to github.

-Gitlab work only with a root domain
+Gitlab can only be installed on the root of a domain : the only available path to install this gitlab app on Yunohost is `/`.

 **Upgrade this package:**
 `sudo yunohost app upgrade --verbose gitlab -u https://github.com/YunoHost-Apps/gitlab_ynh`